pymeasure/pymeasure/docs/dev/adding_instruments.rst

 For this case, we have :class:`~pymeasure.instruments.Channel`, which is similar to :class:`~pymeasure.instruments.Instrument` and its property factories, but does expect an :code:`instrument` instead of an :code:`adapter` as parameter.
 All the channel communication is routed through the instrument's methods (`write`, `read`, etc.).
 However, :meth:`Channel.insert_id <pymeasure.instruments.Channel.insert_id>` uses `str.format` to insert the channel's id at any occurence of the class attribute :attr:`Channel.placeholder`, which defaults to :code:`"ch"`, in the written commands.
-For example :code:`"Ch{ch}:VOLT?"` will be sent as :code:`"Ch3:VOLT?"` if the channel's id is "3".
+For example :code:`"Ch{ch}:VOLT?"` will be sent as :code:`"Ch3:VOLT?"` to the device, if the channel's id is "3".

-In order to add a channel to an instrument or to another channel (nesting channels is possible), create the channels with the static method :func:`~pymeasure.instruments.common_base.CommonBase.children` as class attributes.
+In order to add a channel to an instrument or to another channel (nesting channels is possible), create the channels with the class :class:`~pymeasure.instruments.common_base.CommonBase.ChannelCreator` as class attributes.
-This method accepts a single channel class or list of classes and a list or tuple of corresponding ids.
+It's constructor accepts a single channel class or list of classes and a list of corresponding ids.
+Instead of lists, you may also use tuples.
 If you give a single class and a list of ids, all channels will be of the same class.

-At instrument instantiation, the instrument will add the channels accordingly with the attribute names as a composition of the prefix (default :code:`"ch_"`) and channel id, e.g. :code:`ch_A`.
+At instrument instantiation, the instrument will add the channels accordingly with the attribute names as a composition of the prefix (default :code:`"ch_"`) and channel id, e.g. the channel with id "A" will be added as attribute :code:`ch_A`.
-Additionally, the channels will be collected in a dictionary with the same name as you used for the `children` method.
+Additionally, the channels will be collected in a dictionary with the same name as you used for the `ChannelCreator`.
-Without pressing reasons, call the list :code:`channels` and do not change the default prefix in order to keep the code base homogeneous.
+Without pressing reasons, call the dictionary :code:`channels` and do not change the default prefix in order to keep the code base homogeneous.

 In order to add or remove programatically channels, use the parent's :meth:`~pymeasure.instruments.common_base.CommonBase.add_child`, :meth:`~pymeasure.instruments.common_base.CommonBase.remove_child` methods.